NCAR/icar/README_YSU_IMPL.txt

 Readme document on changes made to the model when implementing YSU-scheme
 -------------------------------------------------------------------------

-The YSU -scheme needs additional input variables and need extra variables for initialization that did not exist in this model before.
+The YSU-scheme needs additional input variables and extra variables for initialization that did not exist in this model before.
 Normal procedure is to get relevant input from the surface layer scheme, however a surface layer scheme is not yet implemented such that needed variables are computed and or initialized in time_step.f90 and pbl_driver.f90.